 At-will staff shall be Citizens of the United States, attained twenty-one years, and not covered by Civil Service protections.
+The children, siblings, or parents of the President or the President's spouse are ineligible.
 The employment and compensation of at-will staff shall terminate immediately after the inauguration of a new President following an election unless they are re-appointed to their positions.
 The President is not required to spend the entire appropriation allocated for at-will staff.